-Please fill out the online application form where you will submit all application materials listed below as a single pdf file.
-Please include your name and student ID number on the document.
+Please fill out the application form and submit all application materials listed below as a single PDF file.

-- A Bio-Bibliography detailing coursework and/or work/research experience (maximum of 250 words; you may include an optional CV in addition to this requirement)
+- A bio-bibliography detailing coursework and/or work/research experience (maximum of 250 words).
+You may also include an optional CV.

 - A portfolio of graduate studio work completed at CED (maximum of 4 pages).

-Note: Recipients will be asked to submit a summary of their completed work upon completion of research to firstname.lastname@example.org.
+Note: Recipients will be asked to submit a summary of their work at the end of the completed research to email@example.com.

 Please note: Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a Prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid Office attempts first to reduce loan or work aid; fellowships, grants or scholarships are only reduced as a last resort.
 Regardless of your financial aid situation, the IRS views fellowships, grants or scholarships that are not directly applied to tuition or other educational expenses as taxable income.